-Jewish day schools provide early exposure to and constant, daily reinforcement of a second language (Hebrew) from the first day of kindergarten through the close of eighth grade.
+Jewish day schools provide early exposure to daily reinforcement of a second language (Hebrew) from the first day of kindergarten through the close of eighth grade.
 Because of the core values that guide them, Jewish day schools promote outstanding morals, ethics, and values.

 Why Our Community Day School?

 There is a commitment to the whole child – not just academic achievement but…are they a good person?